 - focus on what you’re doing or work with your hands

-- cut back on caffeine to feel calm
+- cut back on caffeine to feel calmer

 - help someone else to take the focus off cravings and feel happier